a2s-institute/foundations_course/content/ros/ros_introduction-practical/ROS_kinetic-cheat_sheet.md

 # ROS Kinetic - Cheat Sheet

+## ROS Dictionary
+* **roscore**: The roscore is a collection of nodes and programs that are pre-requisites of a ROS-based system.
+A roscore needs to run in order to enable the communication between ROS nodes.
+* **roslaunch**: Tool to launch multiple ROS nodes.
+Roslaunch starts the roscore automatically, too.
+* **rosnode**: Command-line tool for displaying debug information about ROS nodes.
+* **rosrun**: Command to start an executable in an arbitrary package.
+* **rostopic**: Command-line tool for displaying debug information about ROS topics.

 ## Create a ROS Workspace
 The following steps will remind you how to create a ROS workspace from scratch.